NethermindEth/juno/docs/docs/faq.md

 <details>
   <summary>What is Juno?</summary>

-Juno is a Starknet full-node client created by Nethermind to allow node operators to easily and reliably support the network and advance its decentralisation goals.
+Juno is a Go implementation of a Starknet full-node client created by Nethermind to allow node operators to easily and reliably support the network and advance its decentralisation goals.
+Juno supports various node setups, from casual to production-grade indexers.

 </details>